THE

 Lohengrin

-after which the balance goes the other way, IMO, with
+balance goes the other way, IMO, with

 Rienzi/Tannhauser/young Siegfried